-Every dollar you give to Project HOPE will be multiplied, doing more good to save lives because we use your gift to unlock matching funds, shipping opportunities, corporate donations, global partnerships, government and private grants, volunteer labor and other resources.
+Every dollar you give to Project HOPE will be multiplied, doing more good to save lives because we use your gift to unlock matching funds, corporate donations, global partnerships, government and private grants, volunteer labor and other resources.

 So you have more impact and make a greater difference in the world.
 Learn more at: Project HOPE Promise